This interview was originally published in April 2024 and has been updated for 2025.

 Joncas: I read an article recently where someone was walking around the Harvard College campus commenting on aging buildings, saying, ‘Well, Harvard has the money.
 If they wanted to, they could afford to upgrade these facilities.’
 I had to smile because that is a classic example of the public’s perception that the endowment is a checking account that can be spent at our discretion.
 That is not true.

 Even then, donors are often very specific about the intent of their contributions, and they put restrictions on those gifts.
-We are only allowed to spend the income according to the terms of the gift.
+About 80 percent of Harvard’s endowment funds, and about 90 percent of HMS’s endowment funds are subject to donor restrictions, which means we are only allowed to spend the income according to the terms of the gift.
 That makes it challenging to fund something completely new because there typically isn’t an unrestricted endowment that can pay for a new technology, piece of equipment, type of research, or building that isn’t already being used to fund costs elsewhere.
 It is hard for leadership to pivot quickly if they want to change their strategic course because any new project requires fundraising from scratch.
 This is why other sources of revenue are important and why we are so grateful to the donors who support new ideas and programs that allow us to remain on the forefront of research and education.

 There are so many energetic faculty, staff, and students at HMS with endless talent and wonderful ideas, and we will never be able to support all of them through our endowment.
 We have to be thoughtful about how we spend our resources and be responsible about the pace of spending so we don’t overspend.